kstenerud/smalltime/README.md

 The year field is interpreted as a signed two's complement integer.
 Values <= 0 represent dates in the BC era.

-As the Anno Domini system has no zero year (there is no 0 BC or 0 AD), BC era dates are interpreted offset by 1 in order to preserve numeric continuity (0 = 1 BC, -1 = 2 BC, and so on).
+As the Anno Domini system has no zero year (there is no 0 BC or 0 AD), BC era dates are interpreted offset by 1 in order to preserve numeric continuity (0 = 1 BC, -1 = 2 BC, and so on), matching how ISO-8601 represents years.
 Thus, years from 131073 BC to 131071 AD are supported.

 ### The Day Field